An ancient giant statue has been lying on its back for centuries on a hill on the scenic Greek island of Naxos.

 The archaic Greek kouroi have usually been interpreted as depictions of Apollo, but the Kouros of Apollonas is considered to be a depiction of the Greek god Dionysus because of its beard.

-Scientists say that the ancient sculptors got no further in their plans to transport this kouros since a route for the further transport of the statue would have needed to have been carved into the hillside, and this was never done.
+Scientists say that the ancient sculptors were halted in their plans to transport this kouros as a route would have to have been carved into the hillside, and this was never done.

 There is a claim that the cracks in the statue were not spotted until late in the production process.
-Alternatively, ancient sculptors may have been concerned that the statue would break during the removal process.
+Alternatively, ancient sculptors may have been concerned that the statue would break if it were to be moved.

 The reason could also have been something as prosaic as lack of funding for continued work on the gigantic statue.
 In any event, the spirit of this colossal statue lives on through the centuries despite its unusual nature.